JulianOzelRose/TR-SaveMaster/README.md

 | Red Alert!		         | 0x52C - 0x5D6	 |

 ### Weapons
-Weapons information is also stored similar to Tomb Raider 4; each weapon is stored on its own unique offset.
-A value of 0x9 indicates the weapon is present, a value of 0xD indicates the weapon is present with a LaserSight attached, and a value of 0 indicates the weapon is not present.
+Weapons information is also stored similar to The Last Revelation; each weapon is stored on its own individual offset.
+A value of 0x9 indicates the weapon is present.
+A value of 0xD indicates the weapon is present with a sight attached.
+Lastly, a value of 0 indicates the weapon is not present.
 Ammunition data is also stored statically, and on its own individual offsets.